phip1611/gitlab-timelogs/README.md

 ## Trivia

+The main motivation to create this was the unbelievable poor UX of the GitLab web UI for time logs.
+For example, the input mask transformed a `1h 30` to `3d 7h` instead of `1h 30m`.
+This common pitfall was unbelievable annoying and hard to spot - badly influencing a lot of our time records.

-I created this as part of my work time at [Cyberus Technology GmbH](https://cyberus-technology.de) to boost our internal productivity.
+Hence, I created this as part of my work time at [Cyberus Technology GmbH](https://cyberus-technology.de) to boost our internal productivity.
 We love open source!
 Interested in a cool employer?
 Contact us!